weicongs-amazon/for-elasticsearch-docs/docs/install/helm.md

    ```bash
    git clone https://github.com/opendistro-for-elasticsearch/opendistro-build
    ```
-   You can also get the specific version with release tag, e.g. v1.7.0 and v1.8.0
+   You can use the release tag, e.g. v1.7.0 and v1.8.0, to get the specific opendistro version.

 1. Change to the `opendistro-es` directory: